Posted in Poems

 To not be forgotten

-For my figure to be remembered
+For my figure to be recollected

-Or to shrink with my humility
+Or to shrink with my modesty

 To be forgotten